 Memorable moments of Philippa’s career to date include performing Dido and Aeneas whilst operating a sizeable puppet at London’s Queen Elizabeth Hall; performing the same work (without puppets) in the Roman amphitheatre at Sabratha in Libya and attempting a song recital during a thunderstorm in New Delhi, India, as well as performing in such extraordinary venues such as the chapel of Versailles and the throne room in the Rosenborg Palace in Copenhagen.
 She loves the personal and musical interactions that her career enables her to experience, whether it is singing alongside choirs throughout the UK, or collaborating with Baroque ensembles in other countries, most notably in Poland.

 Philippa is an experienced recording artist.
 Most recently, she performed the role of Adonis in the first recording of Pepusch’s Venus and Adonis with the Harmonious Society of Tickle Fiddle Gentlemen, which won the 2016 Opera Award in the Preis der Deutschen Schallplatten Kritik in Germany.
 It is released on the Ramee label.

-Philippa is married to Richard Tanner, Director of Music at Rugby School and has two sons and two lazy but affectionate cats.
-In her spare time she enjoys reading, walking, travel and enjoying the buzz of London.
+Philippa is married to Richard Tanner, Director of Music at Rugby School and has two sons and a most beloved cat.
+In her spare time she enjoys reading, walking, travel andenjoying the buzz of London.